awaisqarni2/AI-ML-Resources-by-Awais-Qarni/README.md

 2. **Download & Install Python Latast Version**: From [here](https://www.python.org/downloads/).

 ## Step-by-Step Instructions
+Note: If you found any Error like "Connection Bronken" then you just rewrite commond & excute it until you successfully downlaoad or create environment.

 ### 1. Create a New Conda Environment
 Since TensorFlow does not support Python 3.12, we'll create a new environment with Python 3.10.